mshankr/npmpacker/README.md

 create_list.bat > clean_names.bat > npm_pack.bat

+*Edit: create_list is the npx-remote-ls command to generate the nested dependencies for 1 npm module only.
+You should probably magick your dependencies list into a list of npx-remote-ls commands.
+(See sample_commands_to_prepare.txt) Then you can use the Powershell script (command_list_runner_powershell.ps1) to run each command sequentially, one after the other.
+When that is done, then you run clean_names.bat, and THEN npm_pack.bat

 Windows batch script!
 Only windows!
 Uwu!
 And you need npx and the npx module (npx-remote-ls) as well!